definitelynotstarlord/valheim2023/README.md

 # valheim2023

 I am just uploading all of my configs here to keep better track of the changes I make to our family and friends Valheim server.
+I can also reuse a lot of this work later on for our next playthroughs.

-This pack is built off Majestic's awesome RelicHeim modpack.
+This pack is built on Majestic's awesome RelicHeim modpack.
 I have made various changes to his exeptional work as well as adding in many more mods.
 These are just server-side mods.

-This is the list of mods (both client and server) that I manage with an r2modman code to share.
+### Server-side and Client-side mods
 As of 1.4.25

 denikson-BepInExPack_Valheim-5.4.2202

 WackyMole-WackysDatabase-2.4.46

 WackyMole-WackyEpicMMOSystem-1.9.27

 ValheimModding-Jotunn-2.23.0

 Therzie-Warfare-1.8.6

 Therzie-Monstrum-1.4.9

 Therzie-Armory-1.3.0

 TastyChickenLegs-NoSmokeStayLit-2.3.4

 Smoothbrain-SmartSkills-1.0.2

 Smoothbrain-SailingSpeed-1.0.3

 Smoothbrain-Sailing-1.1.7

 Smoothbrain-PassivePowers-1.1.2

 Smoothbrain-PackHorse-1.0.3

 Smoothbrain-Mining-1.1.5
 Smoothbrain-Lumberjacking-1.0.5
 Smoothbrain-Groups-1.2.8